subhendu20/ChitChat/README.md

 # ChitChat
-Chitchat -  chitchat is a chat app where  users can send messages to other user and vice-versa.
+Chitchat -  chitchat is a chat app where  users can send messages to other user.

 Git Description: React Firebase Chatting App